Volvo V90 Recharge T6 hybrid engines, drive & performance

 Set it up for 'maximum attack' using the Power drive mode and you’ll find out just how fast petrol and electric power can feel when combined, thanks to the low-down torque from the electric motor.
 Acceleration from 0-62mph takes 5.9 seconds and like all new Volvos these days, top speed is capped at 112mph.
 The V90 Recharge is quiet on the move and under acceleration; it's a car you’ll easily see off motorway miles in.

 From behind the wheel, the V90 Recharge can best be described as solid, but not overtly sharp.
-We've only driven the discontinued T8 version to date, and while it packs enough punch to be a performance-car bruiser, it errs on the side of caution when it comes to handling.
+Both the outgoing T8 and newer T6 pack enough punch to be performance-car bruisers, they err on the side of caution when it comes to handling.
 The steering is well weighted, and weights up further if you push the car into Power mode.

 However, there’s not much communication as to exactly what the front wheels are doing, and again, the Volvo's considerable weight means this isn’t a car you can hurl into corners at great speed.
 It's a comfortable cruiser, not an outright performance machine.
 So take things steady and rely on the power and torque in a straight line where necessary.